-MPI The MPI package to use, if required.
-Supported values are CUSTOM, NATIVE, MPICH, or LAM.
+The MPI package to use, if required.
+Supported values are CUSTOM, NATIVE, are BUILD, or a path pointing to an existing installation.
+The option HDF5 is depreciated.

+MPICH, or LAM.

 HDF5_DIR Used in connection with thorn ExternalLibraries/HDF5.
-Supported values are BUILD, or a path pointing to an existing installation.
-The option HDF5 is depreciated.
+Supported values ues are BUILD, or a path pointing to an existing installation.
+The option

 LAPACK_DIR Used in connection with thorn ExternalLibraries/LAPACK.
+Supported val-

-Supported values are BUILD, or a path pointing to an existing installation.
-The option LAPACK is depreciated.
-PETSC Supported values are yes, and no. A blank value is taken as no. PTHREADS Supported values are yes, and no. A blank value is taken as no. Miscellaneous PROMPT Setting this to no turns off all prompts from the make system.
+LAPACK is depreciated.

+PETSC Supported values are yes, and no. A blank value is taken as no.

+PTHREADS Supported values are yes, and no. A blank value is taken as no.

+• Miscellaneous

+PROMPT Setting this to no turns off all prompts from the make system.

 VERBOSE Setting this to yes instructs gmake to print the commands that it is executing.

 SILENT Setting this to no is an depreciated way of using VERBOSE = yes.